Convex-Dev/design/cad/031_nft_metadata/README.md

 Metadata SHOULD be expressed as a Convex data structure value that is representable as a JSON Object

-This implies that the following values are permissible
+This implies that the following values are permissible:
 - A Hashmap with Strings as Keys
 - A String
 - Boolean values